-A lot of our globetrotters who book on the Maasai Mara ride have one or two days to spend in Kenya’s capital city, Nairobi, either before or after their ride.
+A lot of our globetrotters who book on the Maasai Mara safari have one or two days to spend in Kenya’s capital city, Nairobi, either before or after their ride.
 With that said, I thought I would put together a list of my favourite things to do in Nairobi which all circulate around the affluent suburb of Karen.
 Nairobi traffic is absolute hell – traffic jam, stand-still, watch-the-grass-grow, agonisingly slow.
 All roads leading into and out of the ant’s nest city centre are bumper to bumper, hence why I recommend hovering in and around Karen, which isn’t too far (by Nairobi standards) from Wilson Airport, the regional airport where you’ll start and finish your ride.

 I’ve been sending globetrotters to Macushla House in Karen for a couple of years now.
 It’s a cosy, safari-style chic boutique hotel with breakfast included and dinner available.
 A perfect abode to sleep off the jet lag or recover after your safari.

 Here are my recommendations: